liplan/signaltobook/README.md

 `fpdf2` package for PDF creation.
 Unencrypted Signal databases can be opened directly, while encrypted ones require the associated SQLCipher key to access their contents.
-To render Unicode characters the script uses the `DejaVuSans` TrueType font.
-The file `DejaVuSans.ttf` is downloaded automatically if it is not present in the project directory.
+To render Unicode characters the script uses the `DejaVuSans` TrueType font bundled in the repository under `dejavu-sans/DejaVuSans.ttf`.

 If the `encryptedKey` is itself encrypted, a dedicated tool may be required to obtain the usable key.
 One approach is to compile and run a